 Cost of External Finance and Selection into Entrepreneurship

-Executive Summary — Entrepreneurs are, on average, significantly wealthier than people who work in paid employment.
+Overview — Entrepreneurs are, on average, significantly wealthier than people who work in paid employment.
 Research shows that entrepreneurs comprise fewer than 9 percent of households in the United States but they hold 38 percent of household assets and 39 percent of the total net worth.
 This relationship between personal wealth and entrepreneurship has long been seen as evidence of market failure, meaning that talented but less wealthy individuals are precluded from entrepreneurship because they don't have sufficient wealth to finance their new ventures.
 Nanda studied how changes in the cost of external finance affected the characteristics and likelihood of individuals becoming entrepreneurs.
 He finds that market failure accounts for only a small fraction of the relationship between personal wealth and entrepreneurship in advanced economies such as the U.S. Key concepts include:

 - Entrepreneurs are, on average, significantly wealthier than people who work in paid employment.
 The wealthy are also more likely to become entrepreneurs.

 - Talent matters in entrepreneurship, more so for the less wealthy.
 The relationship between individual wealth and entrepreneurship in advanced economies is driven at least in part by the fact that wealthy individuals can start lower growth-potential businesses because they do not face the discipline of external finance.

 - It may be misguided to provide a simple scheme of cheap credit for new ventures, as not all who take up the scheme will be those who really need it.